 Angioplasty and stent placement are two ways to open blocked peripheral arteries.

-To treat a blockage in your leg, angioplasty can be done in the following arteries:
+To treat a blockage in your leg, angioplasty can be done in the following:

 Before the procedure:

 Your surgeon will then place a tiny needle into the blood vessel in your groin.
-Through this needle, a tiny flexible wire will be inserted.
+A tiny flexible wire will be inserted through this needle.

 A stent may also be placed in the blocked area.
 The stent is inserted at the same time as the balloon catheter.
 It expands when the balloon is blown up.
 The stent is left in place to help keep the artery open.
 The balloon and all the wires are then removed.